-Protection and control system studies
+Protection system studies

 No matter how well designed, faults will always occur in electrical power systems.
 These can lead to severe damage of installations and equipment and may even cause personal injury.
 Accordingly, defining an adequate protection system is an indispensable and integral part of power system design.
 Protection coordination means selecting and setting of protective devices so that they are sensitive enough to operate when needed, and selective enough to not operate, or provide adequate margin, when not needed.
 A protection coordination study or security assessment must consider the network topology, network elements, different operating conditions, utility practices and regulatory requirements.